This is what unconcious racial bias looks like.

 This is not the unconscious racial bias part.

 You are running a few hundred feet down the road after this interaction when a white man on a road bike rides across the car lanes to approach you.
-He calls you a bitch for hitting the girls while biking by you.
+He biles up to you and calls you a bitch for hitting the girls.

 You think this can't be happening.
-He wasn't even around, you hit only one of them, and he's assumed you are the problem.
+He wasn't even around, you bumped into only one of them, and he's assumed you are the problem.

-"She couldn't be bothered to look up from her iphone!" you say while running looking over your shoulder.
+"She couldn't be bothered to look up from her iPhone!" you yell to him over your shoulder while running.
 This gives him pause.
 You can see that he suddenly realizes he doesn't have the full story.
 He pedals away without comment.

 You turn back to the road ahead.
 The unfairness causes a surge of adrenaline through your whole body.
 You want to cry, but you do what you always do - you keep running.